 My housing association have a short lease with the head leaseholder, so I can’t extend my own lease

 It turns out there are four parties on the Land Registry title for my home: the freeholder, the head leaseholder, my housing association, and me.
-The freeholder has a 999-year leasehold.
-The head leaseholder has a 999-year leasehold.
-But my housing association only has a 125-year interest in the leasehold.
+The head leaseholder has a 999-year interest in the lease.
+But my housing association only has a 125-year interest in the lease.
 Which means that if I go down the informal lease extension route they can only offer me an additional 25 years.

 I would have to find a huge amount of money to staircase to 100%.
 Then I would have to pay fees not only to extend my lease with my housing association but also the housing association’s fees to extend their own lease with the freeholder.
 It would probably cost more than my share of the property is worth.